Siavash-cloud/3D-PCA-plot/README.md

 ###### Developer: Siavash Salek Ardestani (May-2022)
 ## 1. A short description
 * The 3D-PCA-plot is a custom-made python script to plot PCA results.
-## 1.2 For downloading 3D-PCA-plot use 'wget' command for these links:
+## 1.2 For downloading and getting permission 3D-PCA-plot, please use:
 ###### git clone https://github.com/Siavash-cloud/3D-PCA-plot.git
 ###### then run:
 ###### cd 3D-PCA-plot